tycrek/degoogle/README.md

   - Note: Please see Issue #55 for details on /e/.
 - Chrome OS
   - [Qubes OS](https://www.qubes-os.org/) - "A reasonably secure operating system", at least according to their website.
 Edward Snowden recommends it.
+  - [Subgraph OS](https://subgraph.com/index.en.html) - A desktop computing and communications platform that is designed to be resistant to network-borne exploit and malware attacks.
   - [Tails](https://tails.boum.org/) - For the uber-paranoid.
 Runs live and the entire OS is routed through Tor right from boot.
 Built on Debian.
   - [Knoppix](http://www.knopper.net/knoppix/index-en.html) - Another Live OS, runs from CD/DVD/USB.
 Can also be installed if desired.
   - [Parrot OS](https://parrotsec.org/) - Debian-based and privacy focused.
 Fully sandboxed. (thanks u/Safe_Airport)